saranshbansal/learn-aws/NOTES_DB.md

 - **Cost:** GSIs may incur additional costs in terms of storage and read/write capacity units.
 - **Limitations:** Each table can have up to `20 GSIs` (by default), and the attributes chosen as GSI keys must exist in the table.
+- It is essential to ensure the GSI has sufficient `WCUs` (typically, at least as many as the primary table).
+If writes are throttled on the GSI, the main table will be throttled (even if there’s enough WCUs on the main table).

 ### Local Secondary Indexes (LSI)
 An LSI is similar to a GSI but with some key differences: